-- Peer on peer/child on child abuse We recognise that children sometimes display harmful behaviour themselves and that even if there are no reports, it may still be happening.
+- 5.2 Child on child abuse - We recognise that children sometimes display harmful behaviour themselves and that even if there are no reports, it may still be happening.
 Incidents or allegations will be referred on for appropriate support and intervention.
 Such abuse is unacceptable and will not be tolerated at all or passed off as "banter", "just having a laugh" or "part of growing up".
-This abuse could for example include sexual violence and sexual harassment, "upskirting", initiation/hazing type violence, all forms of bullying, abuse in intimate relationships between peers, consensual and non-consensual sharing of indecent images, causing someone to engage in sexual activity without consent and physical violence (eg hitting, kicking, shaking, biting, hair pulling, etc).
+This abuse could for example include sexual violence and sexual harassment, "upskirting", initiation/hazing type violence, all forms of bullying, abuse in intimate relationships between peers, consensual and nonconsensual sharing of indecent images, causing someone to engage in sexual activity without consent and physical violence (eg hitting, kicking, shaking, biting, hair pulling, etc).
 This may be experienced by both boys and girls, however, girls are more likely to be the victims and boys perpetrators.
+Some pupils may be more at risk of harm from specific issues such as sexual violence, homophobic, biphobic or transphobic bullying or racial discrimination.
+We will therefore take positive action to create a culture of support and to ensure that girls and vulnerable groups such as LGBT and pupils from ethnic minority backgrounds feel confident to bring forward any concerns and have a safe space to talk to trusted staff about their experiences.
+There are different school and local authority or Safeguarding Children Partnership guidances and policies which detail the school's procedures to address and minimise these concerns including;

-There are different school and local authority or Safeguarding Children Partnership guidances and policies which detail the school's procedures to address and minimise these concerns including; - 1.
-Pupil Behaviour Policy - 2.
-Anti-bullying Policy - 3.
-E-safety/Online safety Policy - 4.
-"Guidance for schools working with children who display harmful sexual behaviour" (Leicestershire LA Guidance) - 5.
-DfE guidance "Sexual violence and sexual harassment between children in schools and colleges" and Part 5 of "Keeping children safe in education".
+- 1. Pupil Behaviour Policy

+- 2. Anti-bullying Policy

+- 3. E-safety/Online safety Policy

+4. "Guidance for schools working with children who display harmful sexual behaviour" (Leicestershire LA Guidance)

+5. DfE guidance Part 5 of "Keeping children safe in education".

-Children will be encouraged to report to a trusted adult in school all incidents of peer on peer abuse wherever it may have happened and will be taught about alternative ways of doing this both in school and elsewhere eg via a "worry box".
+All children will be encouraged to report to a trusted adult in school all incidents of child on child abuse wherever it may have happened and will be taught about alternative ways of doing this both in school and elsewhere eg via the Headteacher, a "worry box" or Whisper.
 They will always be taken seriously and never given the impression that they are creating a problem by reporting their concern or made to feel ashamed.
-Where an incident has occurred or specific risks are identified, the details will be added to a safeguarding or behaviour record for the children concerned and a thorough investigation conducted by the DSL.
+It is recognised that even where no reports are received, this does not mean that such abuse is not taking place.
+It could just be that it has not been reported.
+Where an incident has occurred or specific risks are identified, the details will be added to a safeguarding or behaviour record for the children concerned and a thorough investigation conducted by the DSL, where appropriate.
 A written risk assessment will be undertaken by the DSL in order to minimise the risk of further harm and to ensure the safety of all staff and pupils.
 Parents or carers of the children involved will be informed as soon as it is appropriate to do so.
 Support plans will be written and help offered, by different adults in school (to avoid a possible conflict of interest), to the alleged victim, the child or young person accused and any other children involved.
 A referral to any relevant outside agency will be made eg Police or Social Care.
-Detailed procedures are included in the linked school policies listed above.
+Detailed guidance and procedures are included in the linked guidance and school policies listed above.

-The following steps will be taken to minimise the risk of peer on peer abuse:
+The following steps will be taken to minimise the risk of child on child abuse: